-The results for the two overload points, however, show a different behavior with respect to the same dithering noise power, especially at bit rate 24.4 kbit/s.
+The results for the two overload points, however, show a different behavior with respect to the same dithering noise power, especially at the bit rate 24.4 kbit/s.
 The codec produces a higher amount of low frequency noise after the activation signal compared to other bitrates.
 Probably this can be attributed to the different states of the codec depending on the overload point specific scaling of the activation sequence.
 The low frequency noise disappears shortly after the activation.
 Therefore, the next section describes the same measurement without activation.

 Idle Noise without Activation